oat-sa/taohub-articles/forge/fine-tuning-tao-26-settings-alternative-data-storage/apache-module-mod-deflate-configuration.md

-    #- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -{#}
+    # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

- Mark certain resources as been compressed in order to:
+    # Mark certain resources as been compressed in order to:
-    #{#}
+    #

- 1) prevent Apache from recompressing them
+    # 1) prevent Apache from recompressing them
-    #2) ensure that they are served with the correct{#2-ensure-that-they-are-served-with-the-correct}
+    # 2) ensure that they are served with the correct

- `Content-Encoding` HTTP response header
+    # `Content-Encoding` HTTP response header

     AddEncoding gzip svgz

-    #- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -{#}
+    # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

- Compress all output labeled with one of the following media types.
+    # Compress all output labeled with one of the following media types.

-    #IMPORTANT: For Apache versions below 2.3.7 you don't need to enable{#important-for-apache-versions-below-237-you-dont-need-to-enable}
+    # IMPORTANT: For Apache versions below 2.3.7 you don't need to enable

- `mod_filter` and can remove the `` & ``
+    # `mod_filter` and can remove the `` & ``
-    #lines as `AddOutputFilterByType` is still in the core directives.{#lines-as-addoutputfilterbytype-is-still-in-the-core-directives}
+    # lines as `AddOutputFilterByType` is still in the core directives.

     AddOutputFilterByType DEFLATE "application/atom+xml" \
     "application/javascript" \